 Stuart joined Ravi Zacharias International Ministries in 1998 as the International Director and today serves as Global Support Specialist.
 With a heavy travel schedule that takes him all over the globe, Stuart speaks in churches, universities, and other forums with the same passion he first knew as a follower of Christ.
 Stuart has been a lecturer at Alliance Theological Seminary in Nyack, New York, where he was honored with a doctor of divinity.
 Additionally, he has been a featured speaker several times at the European Leadership Forum.

 Stuart is a frequent contributor to A Slice of Infinity, RZIM’s daily reading on issues of apologetics and philosophy, Just Thinking, the ministry’s quarterly journal, as well as Engage, a magazine published quarterly by RZIM Educational Trust.
 He has also contributed chapters in the books Beyond Opinion (Thomas Nelson, 2007) and Global Missiology for the 21st Century (World Evangelical Fellowship, 2000).
+Stuart and his son, Cameron, have cowritten a book, Faith That Lasts, which will be published in January 2021.
+Stuart and his wife, Mary, live in the Atlanta, GA area.

 Even if we cannot discern what is at stake, God is present and working in strange places and in unseen ways.